mxlllmr/Delfi-PQ_integration_testing/README.md

 ## Issues encountered

-- the connection between board and egse is not established: remedy, try until it is
+- the connection between LaunchPad and EGSE is not established: remedy: try until it is

 ## Future changes and recommendations
-instead of connecting to the led can be used
+instead of connecting to the led can be used to verify the funcionality of another Delfi-PQ subsystem